valeriafloral/Abies_foliar_mycobiome/README.md

 * **06_kaiju.sh:** Makes a taxonomic profile from reads and bins using *Kaiju*. :construction:**Work in progress**:construction:
 * **07_prediction.sh:** Predicts the genes using *Prodigal*. :construction:**Work in progress**:construction:
 * **08_annotation.sh:** Annotates the predicted genes by comparing them against the Non-Redundant (NR) protein database. :construction:**Work in progress**:construction:

-### `/metadata`

-Contains the **RNA_sacredfir.csv** file with information about the samples, and the subfolder `reports` with the output reports from *Trimmomatic* and *multiqc* analyses.

-### `/parkinsonlabtutorial`

-This folder was made to follow the [Parkinson's Lab tutorial](https://github.com/ParkinsonLab/Metatranscriptome-Workshop).
-Some of tutorial steps are gonna be used in my analyses.
-This folder will be deleted once the scripts are fully adapted.

-### `/archive/`

-Contains the slides from a [seminar](./archive/findfungi.pdf) were I spoke about the approaches to look for fungal signals in RNA-Seq data and the [Diagram](./archive/metawf.png) that I made to review the typical workflow followed in most of the metatranscriptomics analyses.

-Also it contains the subfolder `tutorales` with the slides from each of the Master Project evaluations.
-By **26/01/2021** only the first ([**0_Tutoral.pdf**](./archive/Tutorales/0_Tutoral.pdf)) has been presented.

 ### `/figures/`